-With degrees from the University of North Carolina and John's Hopkins University, Assistant Professor Dababna is especially interested in issues surrounding developmental disabilities and families.

-DeVylder has earned degrees from Columbia University and Georgia Tech.
+With degrees from the University of North Carolina and John's Hopkins University.
+Assistant Professor Dababna is DeVylder has earned degrees from Columbia University and Georgia Tech.
 He has keen interest in the prevention of early onset mental health disorders.
-He joins our faculty as an Assistant Professor.
+He joins our faculty as an Assistant Professor. an Assistant Professor.
+She also has a